-Agrifoods International Cooperative is quietly regaining its place as a leader amongst Canada’s co-operatives
+Agrifoods International Cooperative is quietly regaining its place as a leader amongst Canada’s co-operative

 Every great story includes some sort of transformation — a fall from grace or return home.
 The story of Icarus is one of the most famous, of course.
 In a dramatic warning against hubris, Icarus builds a set of wings and attempts to fly to the sun.
 Nearing his goal, the wings melt, and he falls into the sea.